 - Anticoagulation medication is usually advised if you develop atrial fibrillation.
 This helps to prevent blood clots from forming.

-Shocking the heart with an electrical current - this is also an option in some people who develop atrial fibrillation as a complication.
+Shocking the heart with an electrical current is sometimes used for people who develop atrial fibrillation as a complication.

 - Valve repair may be an option in some cases.